phantomdiorama/writingvim/README.md

 ## plugins for writing

 Vanilla Vim is more than capable.
-You can, of course, to customise it to make it fit better into your workflow.
+However, you may wish to customise it to make it fit better into your workflow.
 Check the documentation for options you may want to enable, and then check out Vim’s plugin ecosystem.
 This second step is optional.